FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 approaching 5.30 p.m., and on the proposal of Councillor Ryan (E), seconded by Councillor

-Butler, Standing Order 4 was suspended in order to complete the agenda.--- 24
+Butler, Standing Order 4 was suspended in order to complete the agenda.
+---
+24

 17.